F5Networks/f5-ci-docs/docs/kubernetes/index.rst

    :ref:`Learn about using the BIG-IP Controller in OpenShift <openshift-home>`.

+This document provides general information regarding the F5 Integration for Kubernetes.
+For deployment and usage instructions, please refer to the User Guides section.

 User Guides
 -----------

-This document provides general information regarding the F5 Integration for Kubernetes.
-For deployment and usage instructions, please refer to the guides below.

 .. toctree::
    :maxdepth: 1